mohan-chinnappan-n/LX-Notes/backup/dataloader/README.md

-## How to setup and run  SFDC Data Loder
+## How to setup and run  SFDC Data Loader
  - Data Loader GUI
  - Data Loader CLI